Brayman30/biordle/README.md

 # Biordle

-This is a forked project of a clone of the popular word guessing game we all know and love.
+This is an UNMAINTAINED forked project of a clone of the popular word guessing game we all know and love.
 Made using React, Typescript, and Tailwind.
 =======

 ## Projects built using the upstream version of this repo